-We were initially contacted to refurbish the existing globes.
-Whilst the existing sturgeon-mounted globe lanterns were ideally placed, unfortunately, they had no optical control and were in an extremely poor condition.
+We were initially contacted to restore the existing globes.
+Whilst the existing sturgeon-mounted globe lanterns were ideally placed, unfortunately, they had no optical control and were in extremely poor condition.

 Fulcrum Consulting, Marks Barfield Architects and the London Eye were all pleased with the service provided by us.
-By replacing the existing globes with new globes with improved optics and lamp types we were able to fulfill the brief to light the area to as high a level as possible while being more sympathetic to the current landscape design.
+By replacing the existing globes with new ones with improved optics and lamp types, we could fulfil the brief to light the area to as high a level as possible while being more sympathetic to the current landscape design.